 Construction of the Dock began in 1841; the 1.25 million square feet site took five years to build and it was officially opened by Prince Albert on 30 July 1846.

 Today we can proudly say that the Dock’s lofty colonnades and statuesque columns make up the largest group of Grade 1 listed buildings in the country.

 The creation of Albert Dock is a testament to innovation and engineering feats: before it, the wooden warehouses of the time made fires a huge risk.
 As such, the Dock was the first enclosed, non-combustible dock warehouse system in the world.

 It was also the first structure in Britain to be built entirely of cast iron, brick and stone.
 The Dock went on to gain another ‘first’ in 1848, when the world’s first hydraulic warehouse hoists were installed on its site.

 Despite such ground-breaking achievements at the time, its innovations were sadly short-lived…

-The Dock was built to accommodate sailing ships with a cargo capacity of up to 1,000 tons, but, by the turn of the twentieth century – barely 50 years after its completion – only 7% of ships using the port were sailing ships.
+The Dock was built to accommodate sailing ships with a cargo capacity of up to 1,000 tons.
+However, by the turn of the twentieth century, only 7% of ships using the port were sailing ships.

-The docks silted up and the mighty warehouses fell derelict before the Albert Dock’s owner, Arrowcroft Group, completed its refurbishment through its subsidiary, the Albert Dock Co Ltd.
+The Dock’s silted up and the mighty warehouses fell derelict before Albert Dock’s owner, Arrowcroft Group, completed its refurbishment through its subsidiary, the Albert Dock Co Ltd.

-For more information visit http://www.nationaltrust.org.
+For more information visit http://www.nationaltrust.org.uk/hardmans-house/.